 - Downloading the database and then installing it should take just about an hour or so at most, depending on your network and computer.

 - For more instructions on setting up Oracle Data Mining see: http://www.oracle.com/technetwork/database/options/odm/dataminerworkflow-168677.html

 - When you install the Oracle Database, the Oracle Data Mining Examples including sample data is available as part of the total Database installation.
 See link.

-- Using Feature Selection and Generation with GLM This tutorial covers the use of Oracle Data Miner 4.0 to leverage enhancements to the Oracle implementation of Generalized Liner Models (GLM) for Oracle Database 12c.
+- Using Logistic Regression Models (GLM) to Predict Customer Affinity This tutorial covers the use of Oracle Data Miner 4.1 to leverage enhancements to the Oracle implementation of Generalized Liner Models (GLM) for Oracle Database 12c.
 These enhancements include support for Feature Selection and Generation.

-- Using Predictive Queries With Oracle Data Miner 4.0 This tutorial covers the use of Predictive Queries against mining data by using Oracle Data Miner 4.0.
+- Using Predictive Queries With Oracle Data Miner 4.1 This tutorial covers the use of Predictive Queries against mining data by Oracle Data Miner 4.1.

 That’s it!
 Easy, fun and the fastest way to get started evaluating Oracle Advanced Analytics/Oracle Data Mining.
 Enjoy!